Thin hyperbolic reflection groups: Introduction

-Recently thin groups, usually considered as subgroups of $\mathrm{SL}_n(\Z)$, $n\geq 2$, attracted attention in regard to their number-theoretic and dynamical properties, as well as because of their relation to the monodromy of hypergeometric functions.
+Recently thin groups, usually considered as subgroups of $\mathrm{SL}_n(\Z)$, with $n\geq 2$, attracted attention in regard to their number--theoretic and dynamical properties, as well as because of their relation to the monodromy of hypergeometric functions.
 The reader may consult \cite{KLLR19, Sarnak} for more information on thin groups.